 Meat Filling

-Ground Lamb: You can also use ground beef or ground turkey if preferred.
+- Ground Lamb: You can also use ground beef or ground turkey if preferred.
 If you use ground turkey, I recommend chicken broth instead of beef broth.
+Fun fact, cottage pie is essentially shepherd's pie just made with ground beef instead of lamb.

-Vegetable Oil: You can also use olive oil if that's what you have on-hand.
+- Vegetable Oil: You can also use olive oil if that's what you have on hand.

-Garlic: You can use freshly minced or pre-minced garlic.
+- Garlic: You can use freshly minced or pre-minced garlic.
 If you don't have either, garlic powder will work in a pinch.

-Seasonings: We're creating the best flavor with a simple blend of fresh thyme leaves, kosher salt, and ground black pepper.
+- Seasonings: We're creating the best flavor with a simple blend of fresh thyme leaves, kosher salt, and ground black pepper.

-Potato Starch: Keeps this recipe gluten-free and thickens the gravy.
+- Potato Starch: Keeps this recipe gluten-free and thickens the gravy.
 If you don't have potato starch, you can use corn starch instead.
 However, corn starch is quite a bit more absorbent, so start with less and add more only as needed.

-Worcestershire Sauce: A splash of Worcestershire gives the shepherd's pie a salty, umami flavor.
+- Worcestershire Sauce: A splash of Worcestershire gives the shepherd's pie a salty, umami flavor.
 Gluten-free soy sauce can be substituted.

-Potatoes: I like to use russet potatoes for their light and fluffy texture.
-Feel free to use another variety, like Yukon gold, if preferred.
+- Potatoes: I like to use russet potatoes for their light and fluffy texture.
+Feel free to use another variety, like Yukon Gold, if preferred.

-Butter: I recommend unsalted butter so you can control the saltiness of the potatoes.
+- Butter: I recommend unsalted butter so you can control the saltiness of the potatoes.

 ⏲️How to Make Shepherd's Pie Gluten Free

-Step 1- Mashed Potatoes
+Make the Mashed Potatoes

 In a large stockpot, combine potatoes, cold water, a bay leaf, and a pinch of salt.
 Bring the mixture to a boil, then reduce to a simmer and cook until the potatoes can be easily pierced with a fork.

-Once the potatoes are cooked, drain them and discard the bay leaf.
-Return to the pot, and shake over high heat until dry.
-Wet potatoes won't properly seal the pie.
-So don't skip the drying step.
+Once the potatoes are cooked, drain them and return them to the pot, and shake over high heat until dry.
+Use a potato masher to mash the potatoes with the cream and butter, then stir in the cheese.

+Sauté the veggies before adding the ground meat to brown.
 Before proceeding with the recipe, make sure that you drain any excess grease off of the meat.
 If it's too oily, you'll end up with a greasy shepherd's pie!

 You want to seal the edges as best as possible to prevent the sauce from bubbling out.
 Once the potatoes are evenly spread out you can use a fork or the back of a spoon to add the classic swirl to the top of the mashed potatoes.

+If the potato mixture isn't as golden as you prefer you can broil the top for 2 to 3 minutes.
 Remove and cool for 10 to 15 minutes to let the filling thicken up, then dig in.

-👩🏻🍳 Expert Tip
+👩🏻🍳 Expert Tips

 🌡️Storing Leftovers